 This is a functional, drivable vehicle in good overall condition needing no, or only minor, work.
 Most vehicles at car shows reflect this condition.
-This car is what is termed a “10 footer”.
-From 10 feet, it may look very good.
-Close inspection, however, would reveal some imperfections in the paint (faded paint, tiny nicks, swirls from buffing, but not much of this), worn interior trim, dirty undercarriage or dirty engine compartment.
-You may even see some early evidence that surface rust is beginning in the body panels or on the underside of the car (but not much.)
-This car is completely operational and could be termed an “older restoration”.
-It is driven fairly often, runs great, and is enjoyed by its owner.
+This car is what is termed a “10-footer.”
+It may look very good from 10 feet away.
+Close inspection, however, would reveal some imperfections in the paint (faded paint, tiny nicks, swirls from buffing), worn interior trim, dirty undercarriage or a dirty engine compartment.
+You may even see some early evidence that surface rust is beginning in the body panels or on the underside of the car, but not much.
+This car is completely operational and could be termed an “older restoration.”
+It is driven fairly often, runs great and is enjoyed by its owner.
 The undercarriage may display limited amounts of surface rust, and may be in need of detailing.
 Chrome and trim may be less than show quality.

-In the example above, we mentioned a 1967 Corvette that’s in a solid number 3 condition.
-Here’s some more of the photographs that were taken by the inspector:
+In the example above, we mentioned a 1967 Corvette that’s in a solid No. 3 Condition.
+Here’s some more of the photographs from the inspector:

 Class Four (Fair):

 This type of car is a fun “driver” with a solid frame and is structurally sound.
-This car is in need of considerable work.
-It needs work in and out.
-Cosmetics, body, and mechanical components may need work.
+This car is in need of considerable work inside and out.
+Cosmetics, body and mechanical components may need work.
 It is not a serious collector candidate, though a restoration could result in a higher condition class.
-Soft floors, isolated areas where rust has eaten through (but not structural), excessive use of Bondo, lots of pitted chrome, glass repairs are symptoms of this condition.
-Badly soiled headliners, badly soiled and ripped upholstery, rusted out trunks are also signs.
+Soft floors, isolated areas where rust has eaten through (but not structural), excessive use of Bondo, lots of pitted chrome and glass repairs are symptoms of this condition.
+Badly soiled headliners, badly soiled and ripped upholstery, as well as rusted out trunks are also signs.

 Take a look at the inspection photographs for this 1970 Chevy Nova SS for an example of a Class Four vehicle.
 Some of the underbody looks to be in better condition than it is, as areas that have rust have been painted over.